‘News from the hospital is not good’ – Pochettino on Lloris

 Football

-‘News from the hospital is not good’ – Pochettino on Lloris1,065 views • Just now
+‘News from the hospital is not good’ – Pochettino on Lloris1,994 views • 6 minutes ago

-Euro Papers: Son's agent sparks exit talk with transfer revelation6,474 views • 4 hours ago
+Euro Papers: Son's agent sparks exit talk with transfer revelation6,771 views • 6 hours ago

 Euro Papers: Barcelona prepare to raid Chelsea for forward7,471 views • 01/10/2019 at 14:09